mrtechtroid/techycalc/README.md

 3. Graphing Calculator - Some basic trignometric functions and equations are available for use.
 Other features will be introduced in Version 1.2.
 4. Root Solver - This includes Linear Equations(One and Two Variables) , Pair Of Linear Equations, Quadratic Equations and Cubic Equations(Can Provide Only one root).
 5. Geometry - This includes Areas Of 2D and 3D figures and some additional properties , Paraalelograms And Triangles Relations, Heron's Formula and Triangle Checker.
-6. Unit Convertor - Multiples and Submultiples of SI Units , Length, Area ,Volume ,Mass ,Density ,Volumetric Liquid Flow ,Volumetric Gas Flow ,Mass Flow,High Pressure ,Low Pressure ,Speed ,Torque ,Dynamic Viscosity,Kinematic Viscosity ,Temperature Conversion Formulas.
+6. Unit Convertor - Multiples and Submultiples of SI Units , Length, Area ,Volume ,Mass ,Density ,Volumetric Gas Flow ,Mass Flow, ,Speed ,Torque ,Dynamic Viscosity,Kinematic Viscosity ,Temperature Conversion Formulas.
 7. Help Center - Some additional Terms And Conditions
 ## Upcoming Additional Features
 This section Is For Information of the Proposed Releases.